Open Database Connectivity: ODBC-to-JDBC (ODBC-JDBC) bridges

 An ODBC-JDBC bridge consists of an ODBC driver which uses the services of a JDBC driver to connect to a database.
 This driver translates ODBC function-calls into JDBC method-calls.
 Programmers usually use such a bridge when they lack an ODBC driver for some database but have access to a JDBC driver.
 Examples: OpenLink ODBC-JDBC Bridge, SequeLink ODBC-JDBC Bridge.

 JDBC-to-ODBC (JDBC-ODBC) bridges

 A JDBC-ODBC bridge consists of a JDBC driver which employs an ODBC driver to connect to a target database.
 This driver translates JDBC method calls into ODBC function calls.
 Programmers usually use such a bridge when a given database lacks a JDBC driver, but is accessible through an ODBC driver.
 Sun Microsystems included one such bridge in the JVM, but viewed it as a stop-gap measure while few JDBC drivers existed (The built-in JDBC-ODBC bridge was dropped from the JVM in Java 8).
 Sun never intended its bridge for production environments, and generally recommended against its use.
 As of 2008 independent data-access vendors deliver JDBC-ODBC bridges which support current standards for both mechanisms, and which far outperform the JVM built-in.
-Examples: OpenLink JDBC-ODBC Bridge, SequeLink JDBC-ODBC Bridge.
+Examples: OpenLink JDBC-ODBC Bridge, SequeLink JDBC-ODBC Bridge, ZappySys JDBC-ODBC Bridge.